LuizaAlex/TheQuizApp/README.md

-**Quiz App** is an Android application that allows users to answer math questions fetched from a local database.
+**Quiz App** is an Android application that allows users to answer books related questions fetched from a local database.
 This project uses a MySQL database and a custom API built in PHP to transform data into JSON format.
 Using **Retrofit**, the app fetches data from the API and displays it to the user through a clean and simple interface.

 ## Features